sudeep0105/Gender-and-Age-Prediction/README.md

       python detect.py

-  press 'q' to stop the execution.
+Press 'q' to stop the execution.